 You can see some of the locations we use for producing rings and sourcing gems in this image:

-We have worked with suppliers around the world including companies in India, the UK, Italy, South Africa, Portugal, Thailand and China, and we have found that our current partners produce the best quality for bespoke pieces, which is why they have already helped us craft and deliver over 2,500 pieces.
+We have worked with suppliers around the world including companies in India, the UK, Italy, South Africa, Portugal, Thailand and China, and we have found that our current partners produce the best quality for custom-made pieces, which is why they have already helped us craft and deliver over 2,500 pieces.

 What about the diamonds?